 The Importance of Phoneme Segmentation for Kids

-Studies show that the first step of gaining reading skills is working on phoneme segmentation.
+Studies show that the first step in gaining reading skills is working on phoneme segmentation.
 Here, your child would acquire an understanding of the association of sounds and letters.
 It would pave the way for building their reading abilities.

 There has been yet another study conducted recently, which shows how new learners can improve their reading skills as they work on phoneme segmentation.
 It can also play a vital role in enhancing a child’s writing skills, including building vocabulary and spelling.